ringo/ringojs.org/site/index.md

 Simply save the code above as "server.js" and run it by executing `ringo server.js`.
 Like most Ringo apps, this app will automatically reload, picking up any changes you make without requiring a restart.

+### Command-line Scripting

+A very useful feature is the integrated REPL (Read-Eval-Print-Loop).
+You can enter it by starting `ringo` without any arguments from the command-line.
+This brings up a Ringo environment which can be used for debugging, testing, or just playing around with the runtime.
+Since the deep Java integration, it's possible to write CLI tools in JavaScript accessing arbitrary Java libraries.

+<script type="text/javascript" src="https://asciinema.org/a/14076.js" id="asciicast-14076" data-speed="2" async></script>

 # Integrated into the Java Ecosystem